 The Group holds 50% in Uniclic LTD Group (consisting of Uniclic LTD and its 60% subsidiary, Dowa LTD), a consortium based in Cyprus.
-The Group consolidates this venture with the equity method applying the IFRS 11 "Schemes under common control".
+The Group consolidates this venture with the equity method applying the IFRS 11 "Joint Arrangements".
 The carrying value of the investment in the joint venture Uniclic LTD Group is not significant for the Group's data.

-In addition, the Group owns 50% of Karenia Enterpises Co Ltd, a Cyprus-based joint venture, and consolidates it from January 2018 using the equity method applying IFRS 11 "Schemes under common control".
+In addition, the Group owns 50% of Karenia Enterpises Co Ltd, a Cyprus-based joint venture, and consolidates it from January 2018 using the equity method applying IFRS 11 " Joint Arrangements".
 This company participates with 30% stake in ATHENS RESORT CASINO SA HOLDINGS ", which owns 51% of the Greek Casino Parnitha SA."
 ATHENS RESORT CASINO SA " HOLDINGS "is not consolidated by the Intralot Group and Karenia Enterpises Co Ltd's investment is valued at cost pursuant to IFRS 9.